 - Toss the butternut squash with other ingredients into bowl then spread out into a single layer on a parchment paper covered baking tray.

 - Bake for 35 minutes or until the squash is fork tender.

-- Allow the butternut squash mixture to cool before adding to a food processor with remaining filling ingredients: 1 tbsp maple syrup, 2 tbsp nutritional yeast, 1 tbsp lemon juice and 1/3 block firm tofu.
+- Let the butternut squash mixture cool before adding to a food processor with remaining filling ingredients.1 tablespoon maple syrup, 2 tablespoons nutritional yeast, 1 tablespoon lemon juice, 115 grams firm tofu

 - Blend together into a smooth filling.

 - Remove the prepped ravioli dough from your fridge.
 Cut the dough roughly in half – one piece should be slightly larger than the other, but not quite a ⅓ to ⅔ ratio.

 - Generously flour your countertop/ rolling surface and begin rolling out the smaller piece of ravioli dough.
 The dough should be stretchy so it takes some work to roll out completely.
 Add extra sprinkles of flour as needed to prevent the dough from sticking to counter or rolling pin.